Your Privacy at Mackenzie Health

 Management, within their assigned area of responsibility, is responsible for:

-- ensuring this Policy is implemented effectively,
+• ensuring this Policy is implemented effectively;

-- developing all necessary area specific governance documentation to support this Policy, and
+• developing all necessary area specific governance documentation to support this Policy; and

-- identifying and protecting personal information.
+• identifying and protecting personal information.
 They are responsible for implementing all necessary privacy measures consistent with sound business practice, in compliance with corporate governance and regulatory requirements, and in line with any associated governance documentation.

-The Manager, Privacy & Information Security is responsible and accountable for:
+The Manager, Privacy Office is responsible for:

-- leading MH’s Privacy program, which includes defining goals, objectives, and metrics consistent with the corporate Strategic Plan to ensure that the organization’s privacy principles, governance, and practices support the protection of the individuals’ information;
+• leading MH’s Privacy program, which includes defining goals, objectives, and metrics consistent with the corporate Strategic Plan to ensure that the organization’s privacy principles, governance, and practices support the protection of the individuals’ information;

-- managing and coordinating the design, implementation, operation, and maintenance of MH’s privacy governance within the defined scope; and
+• managing and coordinating the design, implementation, operation, and maintenance of MH’s privacy governance within the defined scope; and

-- actively fostering a privacy culture by leading and supporting activities both internally and externally to increase awareness of MH’s privacy principles, policies, and procedures.
+• actively fostering a privacy culture by leading and supporting activities both internally and externally to increase awareness of MH’s privacy principles, policies, and procedures.

-Personnel are responsible for:
+Hospital team members are responsible for:

 The Privacy Office is responsible for:

-- providing privacy specialists to meet the expectations set forth in this policy and deliver the privacy services part of the Privacy program;
+• providing Privacy Specialists to meet the expectations set forth in this policy and deliver the privacy services part of the Privacy program;

-- providing a comprehensive and role-based privacy awareness and training program to comply with this Policy and its supporting governance documentation;
+• providing a comprehensive and role-based privacy awareness and training program to comply with this Policy and its supporting governance documentation;

-- monitoring the effectiveness of the Privacy program;
+• monitoring the effectiveness of the Privacy program;

 Senior Management is responsible for providing the necessary guidance and support for the development and maintenance of the Privacy program, in line with privacy and legal requirements and business strategy objectives.
 This support includes, but is not limited to, the following:

-- Integrating privacy goals into relevant processes;
+• integrating privacy goals into relevant processes;

-- Providing clear direction and visible management support for privacy initiatives;
+• providing clear direction and visible management support for privacy initiatives;

-- Providing the resources required for privacy; and
+• providing the resources required for privacy; and

-- Approving assignment of specific roles and responsibilities for information security across the organization.
+• approving assignment of specific roles and responsibilities for information security across the organization.

-- Freedom of Information and Protection of Privacy Act4
+• Freedom of Information and Protection of Privacy Act[1]

-- Personal Health Information Protection Act5
+• Personal Health Information Protection Act[2]

-4 Available at https://www.ontario.ca/laws/statute/90f31
+[1] Available at https://www.ontario.ca/laws/statute/90f31

-5 Available at https://www.ontario.ca/laws/statute/04p03
+[2] Available at https://www.ontario.ca/laws/statute/04p03

 Patient and Visitor Photo and Audio/Video Recording Policy